rexikan/PhoenixElm/README.md

 To start your Phoenix app:

   1. Install dependencies with `mix deps.get`
+  2. Install more dependencies with `npm install`
+  3. Finish up pulling dependencies with `cd web/elm/` and `elm make`
-  2. Start Phoenix endpoint with `mix phoenix.server`
+  4. Start Phoenix endpoint from project root with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.